-We have seen our community struggling more than ever in the past year and a half, and we have borne witness to immense need.
+We have seen our community struggling more than ever in the past two years, and we have borne witness to immense need.
+As inflation continues to impact the cost of rent, thousands of families are on the brink of eviction.
+We need your help now, more than ever, to keep families in their homes.
+Funds raised from the 50 Family Challenge allow us to help people who do not qualify for public assistance, even though they are still struggling with the consequences of COVID.
 These are challenging times, and our mission work to help neighbors thrive grows more important each day.
 Our annual 50 Family Challenge is a critical safety net.
-Because of the support of Johnson & Johnson and another generous donor, we have increased our goal with hopes of helping 100 families stay stably housed.
 You can ensure families—neighbors we pass in the grocery store, wave to as we enjoy the outdoors, with whom we worship—have a roof overhead.

 Your support matters, now more than ever.
 Will you join us to give families a path back to wholeness?